Aarogya Setu faces unidentified issues; new privacy policy, terms of use might be released in a couple of days

-A number of users were automatically logged out of the Aarogya Setu app and asked to re-register with all their personal information on the app’s 90th day (June 30).
+Earlier (July 1, 2020 12:36 am): A number of users were automatically logged out of the Aarogya Setu app and asked to re-register with all their personal information on the app’s 90th day (June 30).
 Those who tried to re-register also faced issues.
 Few users got the message “Service Unavailable” while others got the message “Unable to Evaluate your Risk Status”.
 The app’s official Twitter account also acknowledged the issue.

 Some users have reported login errors on Aarogya Setu.
 Our technical teams are on the job.
 We will be back soon.
 Sorry for the inconvenience.

-Note: Update (July 1 10:41 am): The Aarogya Setu team acknowledged that the issue had been resolved at 12:10 am and said that “all user data is safe” at 12:54 am.